As Syrian rebels quit Ghouta, Douma stands alone

 It will not mean an end to their experience of war.
 Syrian military and Russian air raids on Idlib have increased in the past week, killing dozens of people.

 Idlib is also unsettled by fighting between the rebel groups.
-On Saturday, a blast at a headquarters for al Qaeda’s former affiliate killed at least seven people and injured 25 others.
+On Saturday, an explosion at a headquarters for al Qaeda’s former affiliate killed at least seven people and injured 25 others.

-The rebels leaving the eastern Ghouta towns will also release several thousand captured Syrian army fighters, state media reported.
-The Observatory said there were also negotiations with the Jaish al-Islam rebel group that controls Douma to release prisoners.
+The rebels leaving the eastern Ghouta towns will release several thousand captured Syrian soldiers, state media reported.
+The Britain-based Observatory said there were also negotiations with the Jaish al-Islam rebel group that controls Douma to release prisoners.

 Russia will guarantee that civilians who remain in the areas recaptured by Assad will not be prosecuted, rebels said on Friday.
 However, rights groups have said some men were forcibly conscripted after fleeing the fighting.